 5. Why Whooping Cough Is on the Rise

 Our pediatrician said that it’s a combination of three things.

 First, the vaccine itself is not 100% effective.
 I’ve read online that different studies show it’s anywhere from 80-95% effective.

 Secondly, it’s because some parents did not vaccinate by choice, likely due to a speculated link between vaccines and autism.

 Lastly, as I’ve already mentioned, it can be difficult to identify whooping cough in a vaccinated child.

 6. How to Get the Whooping Cough Vaccine

-If you do not have insurance and would like the pertussis vaccine, you may go to one of these County of San Diego Clinics to receive vaccines.
+If you do not have insurance and would like the pertussis vaccine, you may go to one of the County of San Diego Clinics to receive free or low-cost vaccines.
 People with insurance are encouraged to see their primary care physicians.

 I admit that I took a few hours to think about what I was going to do, prior to picking up the Z Pak at the pharmacy.
-I was not at all convinced she had whooping cough and am not a fan of administering antibiotics unless necessary.
+I was not convinced that my daughter had whooping cough and am not a fan of administering antibiotics unless necessary.

 My initial thought was to quarantine our family until the test results came back and if they were positive, to then proceed with the antibiotics and stay in quarantine (which by then be almost two weeks and overlap her first week of school).